ovh/cds/docs/content/hosting/repositories-manager/bitbucket.md

         disableWebHooksCreation = false
         privateKey = "-----BEGIN PRIVATE KEY-----\n....\n-----END PRIVATE KEY-----"

-        # If you want to have a public proxy for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
+        # If you want to have a reverse proxy url for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
         # proxyWebhook = "https://myproxy.com"

         [vcs.servers.mybitbucket_instance1.bitbucket.Status]